 Before you can receive dental implants, we will determine if you are a candidate for them.
 Most people qualify.
 Your dental and medical history will be carefully reviewed.
 Also, x-rays and three-dimensional images will be taken.
 The advanced imaging will provide a clear view your teeth, jawbone, nerves, sinuses, and facial structure.
 Adequate jawbone density and proper implant placement are critical in ensuring your implants are successful.

 Dental implant surgery usually takes a single visit.
-If you don’t have enough jawbone density to support an implant, bone grafting will be needed first.
+If you don’t have enough jaw bone density to support an implant, bone grafting will be needed first.
 A healing period may follow.
 Before the implant is placed, the affected area will be numbed.
 A small opening will be made in your jawbone, and the implant will be securely placed in it.
 You probably won’t feel any pain during the procedure.
-If you are anxious and need help relaxing, sedation dentistry is available.
+If you are anxious and need help relaxing, sedation dentistry is available during surgery.

-A healing period of two to six months is needed for your jawbone and the implant to fuse together.
+A healing period of two to six months is needed after the dental implant procedure for your jawbone and the implant to fuse together.
 After the healing period, a lifelike porcelain crown will be secured to the implant.